-1. Put the water in a bowl and start adding the corn starch to it, stirring with a spoon to start with but you’ll need to use your handsn to mix it eventually as it gets thicker and thicker.
+- Put the water in a bowl and start adding the cornflour to it, stirring with a spoon to start with but you’ll need to use your hands to mix it eventually as it gets thicker and thicker.

-5. Now have a good old play with it!
+- Now your child can have a good old play with it!

 - Grab a handful, squeeze it and then let it ooze out of your fingers.

 - Roll some oobleck into a solid ball but when you stop moving it, it will melt back into liquid in your hand.